Heated Towel Warmer & Rack Ideas: With Tips On How to Choose

 There are a ton of things to look for when purchasing a towel warmer, but the three most important things to keep in mind are as follows:

-Some styles can be selected to avoid this in places that you think this could be a problem for the user.
-In addition, since these units run on electricity it’s important that they are properly fastened to the wall so they don’t pose an electrical hazard.
+Some styles can be selected to avoid this in places where you think this could be a problem for the user.
+In addition, since these units run on electricity they must be properly fastened to the wall so they don’t pose an electrical hazard.

 Storage capacity: storage capacity is another huge thing to consider when picking what type of towel warmer you want, knowing the size of the items you want to warm and dry.
 Getting a rack can be good for smaller spaces and quantities of items.